How To Overcome A Weight Loss Stall

 Medical Weight Loss

 If you have already tried these diet and exercise tips, but are still unsuccessful at losing weight that you’ve regained, then you may consider additional medical help.
 Medical weight loss can include a doctor supervised diet plan, prescription medication, or both.
 At Alabama Surgical Associates, we offer several options for medical weight loss.
 Our team of experienced weight loss professionals create a personalized plan tailored to the needs and goals of each patient.
-Click here to learn more about Medical Weight Loss.

 Weight Loss Revision Surgery

 If you were not satisfied with the results of a previous weight loss surgery, or if you have regained weight and you’ve struggled to lose it, then revisional weight loss surgery may be an option.
 Dr. Doucette offers several types of surgical and non-surgical revision procedures.
-Click here to learn more about weight loss revision surgery options.